UCMJ Article 87b

 1. violate or fail to obey any lawful general order or regulation;

-2. have knowledge of any other lawful order issued by a member of the armed forces, which it is his duty to obey, fails to obey the order; or
+2. know any other lawful order issued by a member of the armed forces, which it is his duty to obey, fails to follow the order; or

 3. is derelict in the performance of his duties.

-In order to the convicted of an Article 92 violation for failure to any lawful general order or regulation, the prosecution must prove beyond a reasonable doubt:
+To the convicted of an Article 92 violation for failure to follow any lawful general order or regulation, the prosecution must prove beyond a reasonable doubt:

-1. that there was in effect a certain lawful general order or regulation;
+1. that there was, in effect, a specific lawful general order or regulation;

 2. that the accused had a duty to obey it; and